DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``CONFIG_RTE_LIBRTE_MLX5_MAX_INLINE`` (default **0**)

   Amount of data to be inlined during TX operations.
-Improves latency but lowers throughput.
+Improves latency.
+  Can improve PPS performance when PCI backpressure is detected and may be useful for scenarios involving heavy traffic on many queues.

+  Since the additional software logic necessary to handle this mode can lower performance when there is no backpressure, it is not enabled by default.

 - ``CONFIG_RTE_LIBRTE_MLX5_TX_MP_CACHE`` (default **8**)